Balancing Studying and Stress During Final Exam Season

 Support at Don Soffer High

-Students aren’t alone in this.
-Don Soffer Aventura High School offers a range of resources to help students academically and emotionally.
-One standout support system is SHINE Peer Tutoring, a program that pairs students with peers who have previously excelled in their classes.
-Tutoring is available every Tuesday morning from 8:00 to 8:25 a.m., and covers a wide variety of subjects, including AICE International History, AP U.S. History, AP Seminar, AP Biology, and AP Calculus.
+Students aren’t in this alone.
+Don Soffer Aventura High School offers a variety of resources to support students both academically and emotionally.
+One standout program is SHINE Peer Tutoring, which pairs students with peers who have previously excelled in the same classes.
+Tutoring is available every Tuesday morning from 8:00 to 8:25 a.m., and covers a wide range of subjects–including AICE International History, AP U.S. History, AP Seminar, AP Biology, and AP Calculus.

 Final Reminders

-Yes, finals can be stressful, but they’re also an opportunity to show what you’ve learned and how much you’ve grown.
-Start early, take breaks, stay organized, and lean on the support around you.
-With the right mindset and strategies, you’ll be ready to take on whatever challenges come your way.
+Yes, finals can be stressful–but they’re also a chance to reflect on how much you’ve learned and grown.
+Start early, take breaks, stay organized, and lean on the support systems around you.
+With the right mindset and strategies, you’ll be more than ready to take on whatever challenges come your way.